bnnadi/confida-service/docs/MIGRATION_SUMMARY.md

 ## 🎯 **Migration Overview**

-Successfully implemented **#053 - Async Database Operations** for InterviewIQ, providing a comprehensive async database solution with dual-mode architecture for seamless migration.
+Successfully implemented **#053 - Async Database Operations** for Confida, providing a comprehensive async database solution with dual-mode architecture for seamless migration.

 ## ✅ **What Was Implemented**